Billie Lynn Daniel

-Billie Lynn Daniel (1932–2002) was an American operatic soprano and composer.
+Billie Lynn Daniel (May 21, 1932 – 2002) was an American operatic soprano and composer.
 A winner of several notable vocal competitions, she was best known for her portrayal of Clara in Porgy and Bess and for her work as an exponent of American art song.
 She performed the world premieres of works by composers Richard Hundley, William Flanagan, and Claude Debussy among other composers.

 Career

-Daniel was born on May 21, 1932, in New York City, where she was raised.
+Daniel was born in New York City, where she was raised.
 She made her Broadway debut as one of the Female Saints in the revival of Virgil Thomson's Four Saints in Three Acts with Leontyne Price.
-She made her professional recital debut at Carnegie Hall in 1959 with The New York Times stating "[Daniel is] a vocalist who has something to say in song repertory, and the voice and the technique with which to say it".
+She made her professional recital debut at Carnegie Hall in 1959 with The New York Times stating "[Daniel is] a vocalist who has something to say in song repertory, and the voice and the technique with which to say it."
 She performed in recital at Carnegie Hall again in 1970.